I don’t have blonde eyebrows, but have you tried MAC’s brow gel? You could go to the counter and get matched for

 Anyway, if you’ve decided your happy to leave them that’s fabulous! =)

 I dye my eyebrows, what i do is a get a mascara brush and use that to apply the dye to them.
 You could get someone else to do it for you so you can keep your eyes closed.
-15 -20minuets with the dye on should do the trick for light blond eyebrows.posted about 4 years ago
+15 -20minuets with the dye on should do the trick for light blond eyebrows.posted over 4 years ago

 I also have blonde eyebrows and although they don’t sound as light as yours, sometimes I find myself wanting a more styled, defined and darker brow.

 One of the best ways of styling my eyebrows without spending money on unnecessary dyes or even eyebrow pencils is with eyeshadow and an angled brush!
 If you have an eyeshadow set that has various shades of brown or beige, try them out and experiment with colours!
 Get some product on your angled brush and use short, feathery strokes over your eyebrows.
-Remember, don’t go more than 2 shades darker than your natural hair colour or your eyebrows will look strange and unnatural.posted about 4 years ago
+Remember, don’t go more than 2 shades darker than your natural hair colour or your eyebrows will look strange and unnatural.posted over 4 years ago

-i think your supposed to blend in a eyeshadow or brow pencil one or two shades darker than your natural colour. i’m not positive thoughposted almost 4 years ago
+i think your supposed to blend in a eyeshadow or brow pencil one or two shades darker than your natural colour. i’m not positive thoughposted over 4 years ago